PixilareMedia/ThriveCraft/1.13/README.txt

-How to get forge 1.13.2 to load in eclipse
+UPDATEING FORGE MDK
+01. Download the forge mdk that is the latest
+02. Open it take all files/folders except the src folder and place them in your workspace
+03. Open CMD cd to your workspace folder
+04. Run "gradlew eclipse"
+05. Wait till done
+06. Run "gradlew genEclipseRuns"
+07. If you use your own account redo the USING YOUR OWN MC ACCOUNT instructions
+08. If you compile mods using the PixelCore mod redo setps 18-21 in the SETTING UP A FORGE MDK WORKSPACE

+USING YOUR OWN MC ACCOUNT
+01. Open the dropdown arrow by the green run button
+02. Select "runConfiguration"
+03. Go to the "Arguments" tab
+04. Add in the "Program arguments" section "--username ForgeDev@MinecraftForge.net --password 12345IsABadPassword" (Replace ForgeDev@MinecraftForge.net with your Email & 12345IsABadPassword with your password)
+05. Hit apply
+06. Hit run
+07. Go into a world and see if you now show up as you now (If it does not work you may have spelled a part of your login wrong)

+SETTING UP A FORGE MDK WORKSPACE
-01. get the version that is listed when this file is updated (forge-1.13.2-25.0.100)
+01. get the version that is listed when this file is updated (forge-1.13.2-25.0.102)
-02. open the cmd and go to the directory that you want the mod enviorment in
+02. open the cmd and go to the directory that you want the mod workspace in
 03. drop the forge mdk & the stuff from the respostory in there
 04. run "gradlew eclipse"
 05. wait until done